 Most of my life I have been a coffee drinker.
 But in recent times for some unexplained reason, my palate has changed to tea.
 My current diet fad (the Sirt diet) encourages drinking green tea.
-One cup of green tea ticks off one portion out of a 10 weight-losing portions required each day.
-So whilst visiting the Tweed Valley area, I jumped at a tour of Madura tea plantation to learn all about tea.
+One cup of green tea ticks off one portion out of 10 weight-losing portions required each day so while visiting the Tweed Valley area, I jumped at a tour of Madura tea plantation to learn more about tea.

 Madura is an award-winning, Australian owned and leading specialist tea grower, blender and packer.

-The original owner was Ceylonese M.E.A Grant-Cook and his wife Norma.
-The couple founded the estate in 1978.
+The original owner was Ceylonese M.E.A Grant-Cook and his wife Norma who founded the estate in 1978.

 On his passing in 1992, the 250,000 tea bush estate was sold to four Australian families who have run the hugely successful business since.

-The tea bush is actually a camellia.
-Madura tea comes from two varieties.
+The tea bush is actually a camellia and Madura tea comes from two varieties.

 The volcanic soil, good rainfall and water from their dam provide excellent conditions with no need for pest control.